COVID-19 And The 2020 Festival

 In partnership with Sawdust City Brewing Company, the festival produced its own beer – Mariposa Sun Lager.
 The lager was available at the craft brewery in Gravenhurst and on line.
 It sold out quickly as fans reminisced about festivals past and began to develop their own plans for a backyard festival.

 In the face of unprecedented challenges, thanks to a disciplined long term strategy, the organization remained on solid financial footing.
-With great foresight, and perhaps some experience with near financial disaster over the years, the foundation had established a “rainy day” or sustainability fund.
+With great foresight, and perhaps some experience with near financial disaster over the years, the organization had established a “rainy day” or sustainability fund.
 Its original purpose was to allow the foundation to withstand the financial impact of a catastrophic weather event on the festival weekend and to take advantage of partnership opportunities and grant programs which emphasize the benefits of shared funding.

 The pandemic continued to ravage the world at the close of 2020.
 Several vaccines were approved and the roll out of vaccinations began in December 2020.
 Finally, there was some hope that the world would emerge from this pandemic and begin the effort to rebuild the sector bringing live performance back to all.